Interest subsidy for public sector employees

 Last update

-The interest subsidy is a form of interest aid, provided by the state, that may be granted to reduce the costs incurred when repaying a mortgage taken out for the construction, purchase or transformation of a dwelling used as a primary, permanent residence.
+The interest subsidy is a form of interest aid, provided by the state, that may be granted to reduce the costs incurred when repaying a mortgage taken out for the construction, purchase or transformation of a dwelling used as a main and permanent residence.

-The subsidy is granted to employed active government employees with at least one year of service as of 1 January of the year for which the subsidy is requested.
-The subsidy can be granted during a total period of 15 years at most.
-If 2 spouses or partners are government employees, the above condition must be met by one of the spouses/partners.
+The subsidy is granted to public sector employees currently in active service with at least one year of service as of 1 January of the year for which the subsidy is requested.
+The subsidy can be granted for a total period of 25 years at most.
+Where both spouses or partners are public sector employees, the above conditions must be met by one of the 2 public sector employees.

 Only one interest subsidy is granted per family or household.

-A household is considered to be 2 people living together as a couple, regardless of the legal form of this arrangement.
+The term 'household' refers to a relationship between 2 people (hereinafter referred to as 'partner' or 'partners') living together as a couple, regardless of the legal form underpinning that relationship.

-However, if the employee receives this benefit at the moment of their retirement, they will continue to be eligible for the benefit for as long as they have at least one dependant child as of 1 January of the current year.
+However, provided that the individual is still entitled to this benefit upon retirement, they remain eligible for it for as long as they have at least one dependent child on 1 January of the current year.

 Prerequisites

-A borrower who wishes to receive an interest subsidy must have taken out a mortgage with a banking institution which has been approved in the European Union (EU) and in the European Economic Area (EEA) by no later than 1 January of the year for which they are requesting the subsidy for the purpose of:
+Borrowers who wish to receive an interest subsidy must have taken out a mortgage with a banking institution which has been approved in the European Union (EU) and in the European Economic Area (EEA) by no later than 1 January of the year for which they are requesting the subsidy for the purpose of:

 • construction;